-- If the camera's back lamp starts flashing red... - Ambient temperature or the temperature of the battery may be either too high or too low.
-Disconnect the USB cable and wait until temperature is within the allowable charging range before trying again. - Battery contacts may be dirty.
+■ If the camera's back lamp starts flashing red...

+- Ambient temperature or the temperature of the battery may be either too high or too low.
+Unplug the USB cable from the camera and wait for a while until the camera is within the temperature range of 15°C to 35°C (59°F to 95°F), and then try charging again. - · Battery contacts may be dirty.
 Wipe them with a dry cloth. - Try connecting to a different computer USB port.
 Depending on the setup of your computer, you may not be able to charge the camera's battery over a USB connection.